Please contact info@urbanfoodresilience.ca or 250-588-7091 to inquire about being a sponsor or make a donation of funds, supplies or services.

 RONA (Langford) – donation of most of the lumber for building the raised garden beds at Porcher Park Community Garden in Langford.

-IslandEarth Landscaping Ltd – donation of all the starter soil for 33 raised garden beds at Porcher Park Community Garden, May 2025
+IslandEarth Landscaping Ltd – donation of all the starter soil for 33 raised garden beds at Porcher Park Community Garden and also the gravel base for the tool shed, May 2025.

-GardenWorks Colwood – Provided dozens of starter plants for Porcher Park Community Garden, May 2025
+GardenWorks Colwood – Provided dozens of starter plants (particularly tomatoes and cucumbers) for Porcher Park Community Garden, May 2025.

 Home Depot (Langford) – 10% discount on additional lumber and hardware for setting up Porcher Park Community Garden.